Carbon footprint

 Scope 3 emissions

-Purchased products: for the first time, the 2023 calculation includes the fibres used in the products we buy.
-We have calculated the amount of fibre used in kilograms based on the weight of the product, using percentages according to the composition of the product.
-The calculation is distorted by the fact that the weight of the product naturally includes the accessories (e.g. zips, buttons and fasteners).
-We have compiled the total fibre usage using the following fibres: acrylic, elastane, recycled polyester, Lyocell, polyamide, polyester, cotton, recycled cotton, wool and viscose.
-These fibres account for 94% of the fibres we use.
+Purchased products: We have calculated the amount of fibre used in kilograms based on the product’s weight and its material composition.
+The calculation is slightly distorted, as the product weight naturally includes accessories such as zips, buttons and press studs.
+The fibre calculator includes the following fibres: acrylic, elastane, recycled polyester, polyamide, polyester, cotton, recycled cotton, wool and viscose.
+These fibres account for 97% of the fibres we use.

-Packaging materials: we count the kilos of cardboard, plastic and wooden packaging (pallets) we use.
+Packaging materials: We include the kilograms of cardboard, plastic and wooden packaging (pallets) used.

-Waste transport and treatment: We have used the carbon footprint figure from the supplier.
-The figure includes Tampere and the following stores: Joensuu, Rovaniemi and Tuusula.
+Waste transport and treatment: We have used a carbon footprint figure provided by the supplier.
+This includes the Tampere sites and the following stores: Joensuu, Rovaniemi, Tornio, Helsinki and Hämeenlinna.
 The amount of mixed waste from Narva has been entered into the calculator.
-No data was received for Viljandi.
+No data was available from Viljandi or the Tallinn office.

 Result 2021: 4,122.86 t CO₂-ecv